mattmallencode/crm/README.md

 - Most Sherpa endpoints (except for example / and /login) are protected by a "@team_required" wrapper.
 This is another decorator that calls a function to reject the user's request if they are not a member of a team.
 The user is redirected to the "create_team" endpoint.
 - Database and SMTP access is facilitated by environment variables specified in a .env file.
 - All database interactions occur through the use of SQLAlchemy data "models".
 These are outlined in the Data Models chapter and are essentially Pythonic descriptions of MySQL tables.
+- Sherpa has a monolithic database but each team has two - what we have come to call - "virtual" databases; one for contacts and one for deals.
+The databases are "virtual" because in reality they're part of a single structure but to prevent teams from being able to access or edit each other's records, data is segregated using team_ids i.e. anytime we issue a query for "team sensitive" data that only members of your team ought to have permissions for, we limit the query to just read, update or delete records that have a "team_id" matching that of your team.

 ### User Registration and Authentication